ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 Count starts when startCount is high and Confirm_Purchase_IN is also high.

-When the purchase is confirmed (Confirm_purchase_IN is high), it counts to 18, then activates signal_endCount and increases countNumber by 1.
+When the purchase is confirmed (Confirmar_compra_IN is high), it counts to 18, then activates signal_endCount and increases countNumber by 1.

 The LEDs show an ascending bit pattern, achieving a cascade effect, where the LEDs turn off from the largest LED (15) to the smallest (0).